UK Acoustics Network Plus – Early Career appointment opportunities

 In our Early Career Grand Challenge Champions, we are seeking individuals who have experience in research relating to the challenge themes: clean growth, healthy ageing, future of mobility, or AI and data.
 The nominee should ideally be from an academic background or, if from a private company, the nominee should have no conflict of interest in sharing research ideas and proposals.
 Experience in academic-industrial collaboration and in holding a leadership position is desirable, as is experience in writing and reviewing research grants.

+To apply for these positions, click here for SIG coordinator roles and here for grand challenge champion roles.
 We welcome expressions of interest from all suitably qualified persons and particularly those who are currently under-represented at this level, including female applicants and those from minority ethnic backgrounds.

 If you have any informal enquiries about these roles, please contact Dr. Simone Graetzer at email@example.com.